gatsbyjs/gatsby/docs/docs/conceptual/image-plugin-architecture.md

 ### Third-party plugins

 Many source plugins now support `GatsbyImage`.
 They do this by generating image data objects that can be passed to the `GatsbyImage` component, or by providing their own components that wrap it.
 This data is either returned from a custom `gatsbyImageData` resolver on the plugin's nodes, or via a runtime helper that accepts data from elsewhere.
 An example of the latter would be the new Shopify plugin, which includes a `getShopifyImage` function that can be used to generate images from the Shopify search or cart APIs.
 These plugins all use the plugin toolkit from `gatsby-plugin-image` to ensure that the object they create are compatible.
+These do not require sharp, as the CMS or CDN provider handles the resizing.
 The API for each plugin's `gatsbyImageData` resolver will depend on the individual plugin, but authors are encouraged to provide an API similar to the one from `gatsby-transformer-sharp`.

 ## How `GatsbyImage` works